-While an assisted living community has traditionally been the destination for many single seniors, the number of couples aging in place together and entering senior care communities jointly is rising.
+Couples can live together in assisted living, despite communities traditionally being the destination for many single seniors.
+The number of couples aging in place together and entering senior care communities jointly is rising.

 One out of five adults will be over the age of 65 by 2030.
 With the social pressure to remain at home while caring for each other beginning to subside, more seniors are realizing the benefits of joining a community where each can receive the care they need without straining their relationship.

 When it comes to your parents, your main goal is to ensure their safety and security, while helping them maintain their independence and dignity.
 Living at home as long as possible is often the first choice.
 However, realizing the limitations of care available and making a joint decision to change locations before one or both spouses become incapable of self-care is extremely preferable to one spouse becoming a full-time caretaker.

 While it might not be the time to make the actual shift to a senior living community, it may be the perfect time to start the discussion.
 This is even more important if Alzheimer’s or dementia is beginning to appear.
 It’s best to have plans decided before the loss of cognitive ability means having to make decisions for someone else.

 Your parents have a good relationship and want to stay together, but they aren’t equipped to handle one of them becoming incapacitated.
 This is where making a detailed plan for senior living can be the best long-term option.

 One question that may come up almost immediately is “Can we stay together?”